Andreiul27/Norsk-Tipping-Data-Analysis/README.md

 Anonymized data for new customers over their first 7 days of play, including:
 - Row number, gender, age
 - Turnover (stake) per play day (1–7), split by casino, sports, lottery, and instant games
-- GGR (Gross Gaming Revenue — Norsk Tipping's net revenue after prizes) per play day, split by the same game types.
+- GGR (Gross Gaming Revenue:  Norsk Tipping's net revenue after prizes) per play day, split by the same game types.
 From the customer's perspective, a negative amount means a net win (prizes exceed stakes); a positive amount means a net loss (stakes exceed prizes).

 ### Known risk factors (used to guide feature engineering)